WHMIS 2015 TRAINING | ONSITE | ONLINE | TRAIN THE TRAINER COURSES

-The new Workplace Hazardous Materials Information System (WHMIS 2015) safety course from Safety First Training reviews the previous WHMIS 1998 parameters and identifies the changes to the new WHMIS 2015 (GHS) requirements for the workplace.
+The Workplace Hazardous Materials Information System (WHMIS 2015) safety course reviews the previous WHMIS 1998 parameters and identifies the changes to the new WHMIS 2015 (GHS) requirements for the workplace.
 WHMIS joined forces with the worldwide hazard community known as GHS (Globally Harmonized System of Classification and Labeling of Chemicals) and now WHMIS in Canada has been renamed to Workplace Hazardous Materials Information System (WHMIS 2015) and follows a very similar outline to GHS.
-The new hazard classification system is considered more “user friendly” and allows anyone from around the world to understand any of the hazards.
 Training offered across Ontario with a focus on Mississauga and Toronto.
-We also offer WHMIS Train the Trainer courses.
+We also offer WHMIS 2015 Train the Trainer courses.

 Note – we do not provide public sessions for individuals